KiYari/perf/README.md

 ########################################################################################
 5. Plan notes
 a) P greets auditory, briefly explains what we shall talk about.
 20-40 sec
 b) P tells about new generation of microchips.
 Then he invites A to his room.
-A tells about this technology more and calls D to help him.
-D says some additional words and refers to Dr. Hitachi work.
+A tells about this technology more.
 1-1.5 min
 c) P asks some Questions about new technology.
 2-5min
 d) At end P concludes that this can bring new era of microchips.
 A proposes his help if P want to know more about this technology.0.5-1 min
 ########################################################################################